 Rather than viewing each task according to the team member assigned to it, we can view all of our tasks according to the meeting room we are using!
 To set this up, we've chosen our "Meeting Room" Status Column as our "Resource Type".

 Because the company needs the meeting rooms for other purposes throughout the week, our rebranding project has a limited amount of weekly hours we can use the rooms for, so we need to be strategic about how we utilize them!
-We've added the effort according to the time estimate to complete each task, and have set a weekly capacity of 4 hours per week for each meeting room.
+We're measuring effort by counting the number of hours each room is booked per week, and have set a weekly capacity of 2 hours per week for each meeting room.

 We can see when we've overbooked the rooms and when there are scheduling conflicts so that we can reallocate our resources according to their availability!